 The National Board of Revenue ("NBR") is seeking to disallow \$118 million of tax relief in respect of development costs incurred by Tullow Bangladesh Limited ("TBL").
 In 2013, the High Court found in favour of Tullow such that the tax relief should be reinstated.
 However, in March 2017, the NBR won its appeal to the Supreme Court, but was not clear as to the position or liability of TBL.
 A review application against this judgement was filed in April 2018.
 The hearing took place in November 2019 and TBL was unsuccessful.
 The NBR subsequently issued a payment demand to TBL in February 2020 for Taka \$3,094 million (approximately \$37 million) requesting payment by 15 March 2020.
 However, under the Production Sharing Contract, the Government is required to indemnify TBL against all taxes levied by any public authority, and the share of production paid to Petrobangla ("PB"), Bangladesh's national oil company, is deemed to include all taxes due which PB is then obliged to pay to the NBR.
-TBL sent the payment demand to PB and the Government requesting the payment or discharge of the payment demand under their respective PSC indemnities.
-TBL has secured an extension of the payment deadline to 15 March 2021 from the NBR to allow discussions with PB and the Government to take place.
+TBL sent the payment demand to PB and the Government requesting the payment deadline to 15 March 2021 from the NBR to allow discussions with PB and the Government to take place.
 Such discussions have been delayed several times due to the COVID-19 pandemic.
 TBL continues to engage with PB and the Government.